TRON-Bioinformatics/EasyFuse/README.md

 ### Annotate fusion breakpoints

-To annoate predicted breakpoints for fusion genes the following R script has to be executed with the given input files as command-line arguments.
+To annotate predicted breakpoints for fusion genes the following R script has to be executed with the given input files as command-line arguments.

 ```